facorread/bernoulliTrials/README.md

 # bernoulliTrials

-Simple simulation of events using the Bernoulli distribution.
+Simulation of choices for the prisoners dilemma using the Bernoulli distribution.

 Copyright (C) 2016 Fabio Correa fabio5@umd.edu